How Do Personal Injury Settlement Agreements Work?

 Insurance companies and lawyers for injury victims are often far apart in the amount of compensation they will agree to.
 Insurance companies typically offer far less than the victim is seeking, while attorneys may start off with a number that is above what they would be willing to accept to resolve the case.

-What is Included in a Settlement Agreement?
+What is Included in a Louisiana Settlement Agreement?

 There are multiple parts of a settlement agreement, as it is a legally binding contract between two parties.